tri-cods/html-css/sections/create_site.md

 ## CHALLENGE
 Finished?
 Play around with other tags by referring to an [html cheatsheet](http://www.simplehtmlguide.com/cheatsheet.php).

-## Using Command Line to make a new folder
+## Using Command Line to make a new folder and create an index.html file within it
 After opening the terminal, 2. cd Desktop, 3. mkdir Institute_Site, 3. cd Institute_Site, 4. touch index.html

 [<<<Back](conventions.md) | [Next>>>](css_basic.md)